akaeba/eagle-bubblewrap/README.md

 ## Preface
 Who knows not the good old times with an easy to handle Cadsoft Eagle.
 In the mean time Cadsoft is Autodesk and the new licensing model is challenging.
-Therefore the old Eagle should run on a current linux distribution forever.
+Therefore the old Eagle should run on a current Linux distribution forever.